2

 • Can't run apps that only support armv7a.

-It's a good thing that Google have been demanding that new and updated apps support include armv8a code since August 2019 if they include any native code.
+It's a good thing that Google have been demanding that new and updated apps for the Play Store include armv8a code since August 2019 if they include any native code.

 Why is there any armv7a machine code in use?

-Android has quite a long history, and when it started, neither armv7a nor armv8a had been created.
+Android has quite a long history, and when it started, neither armv7a nor armv8a had been standardised.
 So there's been a gradual process of upgrading native code to newer standards.

 In more detail, the original NDK in June 2009 only supported "armeabi" machine code, using the ARMv5TE instruction set.
 Armv7a was added in June 2010, x86 in June 2011 and MIPS in May 2012.
 Armv8a, along with 64-bit x86 and MIPS was added in July 2014.
 Armeabi, MIPS and MIPS64 were removed in June 2018.